E03

 • Visual inspection: Check the Hyundai standby generator battery for swelling, cracks, or leakage.
 Inspect terminals for corrosion (white/green deposits).

-• Check onboard battery charger: With AC utility present and generator in standby, measure voltage at the battery.
+• Check onboard battery charger: With AC utility present and the generator in standby, measure the voltage at the battery.
 It should be around 13.2–13.8 V. If not, inspect the Hyundai battery charger module, its fuse, and wiring.
 Replace the charger if it is not outputting correctly.

 • Retest start: Clear E03 on the controller and attempt a manual start.
 If the battery quickly drops under load or E03 returns, replace the starting battery with a Hyundai-approved capacity and type.